2026 Entry Period Is Open — Send in Your Submissions Today!

 • Program producers must reside in Wisconsin, Illinois, Iowa, Minnesota, North Dakota, South Dakota, Missouri, Nebraska or Kansas.

 • You can be an amateur producer or a professional producer.
-New This Year!
-You can enter as an amateur if you have never earned more than $15,000 per year from video or radio production.
+You can enter as an amateur if you have never earned more than $20,000 per year from video or radio production.

-• Producers working through a Wisconsin Community Media member media center get the membership rate when they enter, but you or the media center you work with does not need to be a member of WCM or ACM to enter the Fest.
+• You or your media center does not need to be a member of WCM or ACM to enter the Fest.

 I want to be a judge!